elihebert/Advanced-Strategies-for-Connect-Four/README.md

 # Overview
 This project aims to explore and implement advanced algorithmic strategies for playing Connect Four, a classic two-player connection game.
 The project involves developing three versions of the minimax algorithm to understand their impacts on game strategy and performance.
 These include a basic minimax algorithm, minimax with alpha-beta pruning, and minimax with alpha-beta pruning enhanced by heuristic evaluation.

-# Initial Setup
-Starter Code: Starter code in Java and Python is provided, featuring a data model for the Connect Four board.
-This code serves as a foundation, which you can expand upon.
-Optional User Gameplay: An initial optional task involves creating a user-playable version of Connect Four, facilitating familiarity with the game mechanics and the provided codebase.

 # Project Components
 # Basic Minimax